 Curriculum Adaptation & Training (CAT) Grants enable courts and national court associations to modify and adapt model curricula or course modules to meet state or local jurisdiction educational needs; train instructors; and pilot-test curricula.
-More specifically, CAT Grants are intended to enable courts, court associations, and court support organizations to create, modify, and adapt model curricula or course modules to meet national, state, or local educational needs;

-train instructors to present portions or all of the curricula; and pilot-test them to determine their appropriateness, quality, and effectiveness.
+More specifically, CAT Grants are intended to enable courts, court associations, and court support organizations to create, modify, and adapt model curricula or course modules to meet national, state, or local educational needs; train instructors to present portions or all of the curricula; and pilot-test them to determine their appropriateness, quality, and effectiveness.
 In addition, CAT Grants help conduct judicial branch education and training programs led by either expert or in-house personnel, designed to prepare judges and court personnel for innovations, reforms, and/or new technologies recently adopted by grantee courts.
 These grants are extremely important because state court budget reductions have significantly reduced, and in some cases eliminated, judicial training opportunities.
 CAT Grants support in-state training and certification programs, some of which are conducted online using proven distance learning models, thereby minimizing travel costs and taking advantage of training resources that are still available.

-Recent CAT Grants include support to: the New York Unified Court System for a judicial faculty development program; the Kentucky Administrative Office of the Courts for an online Kentucky Pretrial Service Education Program; the Texas Office of Court Administration for a Guardianship Online Training Course; the Tennessee Administrative Office of the Courts for a business courts curriculum; the American Judges Association for domestic violence educational programming; the St. Louis County, Missouri, Circuit Court for a Minimum Standards for Municipal Courts training program; the National Association of Women Judges for judicial education on elder issues and the courts; and the National Judicial College for a state court faculty development training curriculum.
+Recent CAT Grants include support to: the New York Unified Court System for a judicial faculty development program; the Kentucky Administrative Office of the Courts for an online Kentucky Pretrial Service Education Program; the Lubbock County, Texas judiciary for a training on mental health cases; the Tennessee Administrative Office of the Courts for a business courts curriculum; the American Judges Association for domestic violence educational programming; the Georgia Council of Superior Court Judges for a judicial education project; the National Association of Women Judges for judicial education on elder issues and the courts; and the National Judicial College for a state court faculty development training curriculum.